 Study.
 Prepare.
 Learn from the mistakes of others.
 Share what you've learned, the good and the bad.

 Have an appropriate level of paranoia, so that you verify and confirm everything.
 Don't just trust that it will work, no matter who it comes from.
 Even if it's your own code, even if it worked before.

 Evidence is required in all things, whenever someone wants to convince you something is wrong or they've made something work.
 That includes convincing yourself (since you trust nothing!).
 Instrumenting things to collect data is one source of evidence.
 Coincidental correlation is not evidence.

 The exercise of writing is a great way to make you organize your thoughts.
 It's a great way to capture, preserve, and communicate knowledge, information, and evidence.
 It has a force multiplication effect because then you have something to share with others and across time.
 It helps maintain the organization bus factor.

 Real engineering is hard, because there are many things that can go wrong.
 Embedded systems combine all the complexities and potential problems of software with all the complexities and potential problems of electronics and mechanics.
 The combinatorial effect of all those moving parts means there's an infinite number of ways things can break and go wrong, and an infinite number of mistakes you can make.
+We are human; we make mistakes.
 Plan for that, and for contingencies.

 In all that complexity, details matter.
 You have to pay great attention to detail to understand how things work, how to do things, what's going wrong, and how to fix it.
 Details can mean the difference between success and failure.